 - Antiperspirants reduce sweating in the first place

 Sweat is a healthy physical response to exertion that prevents you from overheating, but it also has many healthy benefits.
+Your sweat glands are there for a reason.

 - typically from physical exertion and there are many benefits from exercise